How DKA Scared Me Into Shape

 As I look to my 30th year, I know that the best version of me is in grad school, working toward my future as a child psychologist.
 I hope to one day practice in an environment where I can help kids with chronic illness and cancer, predicaments I understand because I lived it myself.
 I know that their acceptance of disease won’t be linear; it will ebb and flow, no matter what their parents do.
-I will take my skills as “The Baby Whisperer” beyond excellent fart impressions and into something that could really help the lives of children suffering from Type One.
+I will take my skills as “The Baby Whisperer” beyond excellent fart impressions and into something that could really help the lives of children suffering from type 1.

 That’s what I envision when I think of living beyond.
 And while diabetes and lupus have forced me to postpone school yet again, I know I will get there one day.

 For now, I must work on healing and acceptance.
 This means taking my diet seriously, ensuring I am filling my body with the right ingredients to combat another fungal attack.
-This also means restricting my alcohol intake even more — I will not deprive myself of the very occasional drink, but I am certain that I do not wish to risk my health for a margarita anymore.
+This also means restricting my alcohol intake even more —I will not deprive myself of the very occasional drink, but I am certain that I do not wish to risk my health for a margarita anymore.

-This also means seriously — seriously! — tampering my sweet tooth.
+This also means seriously—seriously!—tampering my sweet tooth.
 Even waffles.
 Oh sure, I can have some healthy kind made with quinoa and millet and Dr. Oz’s tears or something, but my lazy days of eating must end.
 It was another crutch, a temporary cure for a permanent problem.

 I can’t forget the Hell I just experienced and I can’t allow myself to ever live it again.
 I must take responsibility for my part in all of this.
 I owe it to my family to take better care of myself.

 But most of all, I owe it to myself to get really, truly healthy.
-To learn to love the body I have, despite its flaws, and to treat it with respect.
+To learn to love the body I have, despite its flaws and to treat it with respect.
 Because if I don’t, I won’t help anyone; I’ll forever be fighting myself.
 I’ll be useless at healing others until I have healed myself.